PhD - Drivers of speciation in Homalictus: past climate cycles provide an alternative to the ‘Taxon Cycle’ in island biogeography theory

 Often misidentified as praying mantis, mantispids are actually a type of lacewing (Neuroptera).
 Lacewings are of interest to gardeners as one of the "good guys"; this is because they are a predatory insect in both their larval and adult stages often attacking other insect pests such as aphids.
 While much is known of more common Neuroptera such as the lacewings, mantispids are poorly studied and so poorly understood.
 Very little is known about their life-cycles or biology.
 What began as me photographing these lovely animals in an unusual mass emergence has turned into a publication that is you can view and read here.

-A 3.5 month trip around Australia in 2015/16 to collect and photograph as many native bee species as I could manage will result in a photo book with written contributions from many of Australia's leading bee researchers.
-The book will see print in the next year or two so keep your eyes on the shelves!
+A 3.5 month trip around Australia in 2015/16 to collect and photograph as many native bee species as I could manage has resulted in a photo book with written contributions from many of Australia's leading bee researchers.
+The book will be released with CSIRO Publishing OCTOBER THIS YEAR!
 In the mean time feel free to check out the short blog that I kept for my friend's and family while on the trip.
+Pre-order your copy from CSIRO now by clicking here!